-The amounts of SFN, I3C and DIM available from foods vary depending on cultivation of vegetables and food preparation, with broccoli sprouts having the highest content.
-All three compounds have been used in both preclinical and clinical trials in a variety of conditions and, below, human clinical studies will be explored by condition rather than compound used.
+The amounts of SFN.
+I3C and DIM available from foods vary depending on cultivation of vegetables and food preparation, with broccoli sprouts having the highest content.
+All three

 General effects

 Anti-inflammatory and antioxidant effects

 Nuclear factor-kappa B (NF-kB) is a protein complex regulating the expression of genes involved in various inflammatory processes.
 By supressing NF-kB signalling pathways, SFN can attenuate a number of inflammatory mediators and enzymes.2 DIM has also been shown to reduce inflammation by reducing inflammatory enzymes and signalling.1 Both SFN and DIM can also induce various antioxidant enzymes via nuclear factor erythroid 2-related factor 2 (Nrf2), an important regulator of expression of antioxidant enzymes.^{1,2}